VinceFlorence/vinceflorencejammm/README.md

+## Project Info

+This project is the first of two final tasks in order to complete the CodeCademy JS-React course.
+The Jammming web application connects to Spotify Web APIs and lets the user easily create personalized playlists.
+The code is vanilla JS and follows the ES6 standard.
+There is also a hosted page at http://vinceflorencejammm.surge.sh/ where the project should be visible, but is for some reason offline right now.
+The code is 100% working and has been successfully built and tested remotely within a Debian VM.

+## Create React App Docs

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>